Anaconda Plan: Evaluation

 Second and perhaps more important, the Southern armies were not hamstrung for lack of material, at least owing to the blockade.
 The supply problems they did face were most often caused by the poor condition of Confederate railroads.
 However much of the deterioration of the Southern railroads was caused by overloading due to the blockade disrupting normal coastal sea traffic and control of inland waterways by the Union Navy.

 Those who believe that the blockade was decisive argue that the Southern forces were strangled at the end.
 They point out that the collapse of the Army of Northern Virginia, which in 1865 was virtually all that remained of the Confederacy, followed soon after the loss of Wilmington to the Union.
 The timing, they contend, was not merely coincidental.
 Furthermore, the defeat of its armies was not the only way that the South lost.

 The blockade was not only to capture the ships that attempted to evade it but also to discourage others.
 The blockade runners may have been numerous, but they were built for speed rather than the ability to carry cargo.
 The more conventional cargo vessels, and their spacious holds, went elsewhere.
 As a result, Southern exports of cotton fell by 95% from pre-war levels, devaluing its currency, and wrecking its economy.

-Additionally, the blockade disrupted coastal trade, overloading the marginal Southern railroads and prevented importation of salt, necessary for preserving food and tanning leather.
+Additionally, the blockade disrupted coastal trade, overloading the marginal Southern railroads and preventing the importation of salt, necessary for preserving food and tanning leather.
 Unable to sell goods (particularly cotton) on the world market, the Confederate government was already strained financially as early as 1862.
 As its economy steadily degenerated, it suffered from a general loss of confidence on the part of its citizens.

+However, the blockade was less successful in preventing arms and money from being smuggled into Southern ports by blockade runners consisting of lightweight shallow draft steamships built in and operating from British shipyards, mostly in Liverpool and Glasgow.
+Historians estimated that 2,500–2,800 attempts were made to run the blockade, with at least an 80% success rate.
+It was estimated the Confederates received thousands of tons of gunpowder, half a million rifles, and several hundred cannons from British blockade runners.
+As a result, the blockade runners operating from Britain prolonged the war by two years, killing 400,000 additional soldiers and civilians on both sides.